 In order to protect the people who live and work at the clinic and to protect their belongings, a wall has been constructed around the entire complex.
 This is very common in Malawi.

 As the clinic continues to expand into a hospital, it is important that we meet the safety requirements.

 Since 2015, the number of patients in Pio Health Center has increased dramatically.
 It is a good sign that people trust the clinic and seek medical help.
 The clinic offers space for both individual care and group information.
 As the influx continues to increase, the clinic is simply too small to provide the right care for all these patients.
-This resulted in long queues and patients being send away after a day of waiting to try again the next day.
+This resulted in long queues and patients being sent away after a day of waiting to try again the next day.
 To prevent this in the future, the multidisciplinary center has been built and the clinic will be further expanded into a hospital.

 Two staff houses were built in 2017.
 The government of Malawi requires private hospitals to house their staff.
-This is for safety reasons, so there is no need to travel at night and it reduces transport costs.
+This is for safety reasons, so there is no need to travel at night and it reduces transportation costs.

 Thanks to Capuchin Mission, Northern Malawi has gained a clinic.
-In Malawi it is mandatory to house a doctor close to the clinic.
+In Malawi, it is mandatory to house a doctor close to the clinic.
 No house simply means no doctor.
 That is why Live Life Foundation has successfully contributed to the construction of staff houses.

 Pitlatrines and urinals

 In March of 2015, this very first project of the Foundation started.
 With the help of local workers and locally made materials, including bricks, we worked hard to build 8 pit latrines and 4 urinals for the Lusangazi primary school.
 For years the school had been looking for opportunities to build new pit latrines.